Welcome!

 Le Musée International de la Parfumerie

-Another flacon, though just as rare, is the standard Caron flacon used for extraits such as Tabac Blonde and N'Aimez Que Moi and Farnesiana.
+Another flacon, though just as rare, is the standard Baccarat flacon used for Caron's extraits such as Tabac Blond, N'Aimez Que Moi and Farnesiana.
 The stopper is molded with an intaglio of Caron in cursive script.
 Notice the silvery foil label that has a radiating design around the name of the perfume.
+This bottle design was created in 1925 for Caron.
+But I believe this bottle was used after WWII for Voeu de Noel instead of the expensive opalescent flacon.
+In 1939, Caron updated the packaging to reflect the 1939 New York World's Fair theme, The World of Tomorrow.
+The new foiled paper label has a modernized design of a radiant sun with the name "Le Parfum du Voeu de Noel."

 Fate of the Fragrance: